Fixing ZSH slowdown caused by NVM

 When I first started using oh-my-zsh on my MacBook, I immediately noticed was how slow it was to startup.

-To find the root cause, I turned on profiling by adding zmodload zsh/zprof at the start of .zshrc file and zprof at the end, this clearly showed that nvm was the main culprit.
+To find the root cause, I turned on profiling by adding in my .zshrc file zmodload zsh/zprof as the first line and zprof at the end.
+The results showed that nvm was the main culprit:

 zprof

-The best solution I found was removing the nvm plugin inside .zshrc and replacing the default nvm stuff with the following:
+The best workaround I found was removing the nvm plugin inside .zshrc and replacing the default nvm stuff with the following:

 export NVM_DIR="$HOME/.nvm"